metabase/metabase/docs/configuring-metabase/environment-variables.md

 Type: boolean<br>
 Default: `false`<br>

-Metabase will send a sentiment survey to people who create lots of questions and dashboards to gauge how well the product is doing with respect to making things easy for creators.
+Metabase will send a sentiment survey to people who create a number of questions and dashboards to gauge how well the product is doing with respect to making things easy for creators.

 Metabase will only send these emails to people who have in the past 2 months: